 Obtain an Employer Identification Number (EIN) from the IRS for your company.
-Apply for one by clicking here or call 800-829-4933.
+Apply for one or call 800-829-4933.

 Unemployment Insurance Tax

 This is the next piece of the puzzle.
 Employers must display Workplace Posters.
-You can download them at their website.
+You can download them on their website.

 - Employment Eligibility Verification (Form I-9)